 Mount Elbrus – 18,841 feet

 If you have never been to Russia, you are in for a real treat.
 A culturally diverse country, we will have time in our schedule to visit some of the sights in Moscow like the Kremlin, Red Square, and St. Basil’s Cathedral.
-We also have the option of beginning our expedition in St. Petersburg, where the stunning architecture of old blends with a vibrant and eclectic modern urban society.
+We will end our expedition in St. Petersburg, where the stunning architecture of old blends with a vibrant and eclectic modern urban society.
 The Hermitage in St. Petersburg is one of the greatest art museums in the world and worthy of a week-long visit itself!

-After spending one full day exploring Moscow or St. Petersburg with our hiking guides, this travel tour will fly to Mineralnye Vody (Mineral Water) and drive the four hours to our hotel in the Baksan Valley, at the foot of Elbrus.
-We will spend two days doing acclimatization hikes and if conditions and time constraints allow, will have the option of climbing a nearby peak.
-A tram and ski lifts will then carry us near the primitive, yet serviceable, Barrels Huts on the flank of Elbrus from where we will begin our ascent of the mountain.
-After the guided Mount Elbrus trek, we will return to Mineralnye Vody, fly back to Moscow, and make our return connections back home.
+After spending one full day exploring Moscow, we will fly to Mineralnye Vody (Mineral Water) and drive the four hours to our hotel in the Baksan Valley, at the foot of Elbrus.
+Based in our hotel, we will spend two days doing acclimatization hikes and exploring the Baksan Valley.
+After a few days, we will take the tram up the the new a beautiful Leaprus Hut on the flank of Elbrus from where we will begin our ascent of the mountain.